TK009/yolo-meritahti/README.md

 On a ComputerCraft computer:

-* lib/ : src/lib/ copied as is
+* lib/ : src/lib/ copied as is.
 * lib/help/ : help files for programs etc. Can be read with CraftOS help program if installer was used.
 * lib/core/ : core libraries and api tweaks that will be loaded at startup.
 These can be used by any program.
-* bin/ : programs are copied here (from src/) without `.lua` extension
+* bin/ : programs are copied here (from src/) without `.lua` extension.
+* etc/ : config files for programs